oklabflensburg/open-social-map/DOCU.md

-## Show residents with migration background in 2021 ordered descending by district
+## Show residents with migration background in 2021

 ```sql
 SELECT